szkrd/springald/docs/config.md

   // but this will render the exec input field useless "skipPathParsing": false,

-  // start with a borderless window?
+  // start with a borderless window? `false` may cause height problems on Windows "borderlessWindow": true,
-  "borderlessWindow": false,

   // show the main window on startup?
   "showOnStartup": false,